 Another guidance document from the EU Commission helps economic operators and users to verify that medical devices and personal protective equipment can be legally placed on the market in the COVID-19 context:

 Austrian Standards currently provides some COVID-19 relevant standards free of charge.

-The BASG can only establish responsibility for those protective masks that are marketed as medical devices within the meaning of the Medical Devices Act.
+On the part of the BASG, responsibility can only be established with regard to those protective masks that are placed on the market as medical devices within the meaning of the Austrian Medical Devices Act (MPG).

-However, if protective masks are marketed as medical devices, they are subject to the Austrian Medical Devices Act (MPG).
-In this context, it should be noted that the trade with medical devices is subject to regulated trade.
+If, on the other hand, protective masks are placed on the market as a medical device, they are subject to the MPG.
+In this context, it should be noted that trade in medical devices is subject to regulated trade.